Malachov/predictit/README.md

 predictions = predictit.predict()
 ```

-If you need create more configurations and don't want to override its values, you can create multiple instances, but you need to insert this new config as function parameter
+If you need create more configurations and don't want to override default values, you can create multiple instances, but you need to insert this new config as function parameter

 ```python
 other_config = config.copy()  # or predictit.configuration.Config()